KDE/documentation-docs-krita-org/untranslatable_pages/participating_in_gsoc.rst

 +++++++++++++++++++++++++++++++++
 * Divide your proposal into separate sections as directed by the KDE `student proposal guidelines <https://community.kde.org/GSoC#Student_proposal_guidelines>`_.
 * The most important parts are the Goals, Implementation and the Timeline, pay attention to them.
-* Goals are the requirements of the project, the features introduced and the bug fixed from the perspective of an user.
+* Goals are the requirements of the project, the features introduced and the bug fixed from the perspective of a user.
 * Implementation, as the name says should tell us how are you going to implement the requirements.
 Put the classes or methods you are going to use, mockups of the UIs here.
-* TimeLine would indicate how much time would you devote behind each feature you would be working on.
+* Timeline would indicate how much time would you devote behind each feature you would be working on.
 Beware this would later become the yardstick for evaluations.

 Tips: